 Horace Ruffett aged 22 is seated far right and the young man fifth from right is 19 year old Arthur Whitman.
 Joe Hing (uncle of the yet-to-be-born Leonard Hing, who was to perish in the Second World War) is on the far left, but we do not know who the other men are.
 If one of them is William, who was then aged nearly 34, he is likely to be the man second right.
 Other men who may be in this photo are: Vernon Batchelor, Harry Cutler, Richard Hoar and Herbert Impey.

-On 9th July 1915, 3531 Lance Corporal W Fenn, 1st Herts, aged 34 and with 19 years’ service, was admitted to 4th Stationary Hospital, St Omer, France with “Pyrexia UO” – i.e. a fever of unknown origin.
-He was discharged to duty on 25th July 1915.
+On 9th July 1915, 3531 Lance Corporal W Fenn, 1st Herts, aged 34 and with 19 years’ service, was admitted to 4th Stationary Hospital, St Omer, France.
+He was suffering from “Pyrexia UO” – i.e. a fever of unknown origin and he was discharged to duty on 25th July 1915.